AdaCore/learn/courses/advanced-ada/chapters/strong_typing.rst

 above is to skip the mapping and access the array of unordered chunks directly with the index from the selector --- i.e. :ada:`C (S (I))` in the test application above.
-Detecting this mistake requires extensive testing and debugging, since both the index of unordered chunks and the index of ordered chunks have the same range.
+Detecting this mistake requires extensive testing and debugging, since both the array of unordered chunks and the array of ordered chunks have the same range, so the corresponding indices can be used interchangeably without raising constraint exceptions, even though the behavior is not correct.
 Fortunately, we can use Ada's strong typing to detect such issues in an early stage of the development.

 Using stronger typing